SINTEF-9012/madt-neodash/README.md

 docker run -p 5003:5003 --network=sindit_network -it statistics
 ```

-### Populating Database and Dashboard
+### Accessing Database and Dashboard

 Open the minio database in browser: [http://localhost:9099](http://localhost:9099).
 Log in with user name and password (detailed in docker compose file).

-Create a user and set the policy to readwrite.
+Create a user and set the policy to read-write.
 The access and secret keys need to be updated in the `connection/minio_config.ini` file, and in `statistics/minio_config.ini`.
 Create a bucket and update the bucket name in `connection/minio_api.py` file.
 Add the PCAP file to the bucket.

 Open the neo4j database in browser: [http://localhost:7474](http://localhost:7474).
 Log in with user name and password (detailed in docker compose file).

-Create a user and set the policy to readwrite.
-The access and secret keys need to be updated in the connection/minio_config.ini file.
-Create a bucket and update the bucket name in connection/minio_api.py file.
-Add the file to the bucket.

 Open the dashboard in browser: [http://localhost:3000](http://localhost:3000), choose "New Dashboard".
-Log in with user name: neo4j, password: sindit-neo4j.
+Log in with user name and password (detailed in docker compose file).

 **Create database**: If the database is empty, you can load one by opening Neo4j Browser at [http://localhost:7474](http:localhost:7474).
-Copy the content in `samples/sample-data-updated.cypher` and past it into the query box of the Neo4j browser, then execute the query.
-This query contains one example static data node and one analytics node.
-The name/type of the PCAP file needs to correspond to the endpoint/type properties of the static node and vice-versa.
+Copy the content from `samples/<latest-date-sample>.cypher` and past it into the query box of the Neo4j browser, then execute the query.
+The name/type of the PCAP file needs to correspond to the endpoint/type properties of the static node.

-**Load dashboard**: To load a dashboard, press load dashboard button in left side panel.
-Choose "Select from file", and choose a sample database (e.g. dashboard-2023-12-05.json) in the "samples" folder in this repo.
+**Load dashboard**: To load a dashboard at [http://localhost:3000](http:localhost:3000), press load dashboard button in left side panel.
+Choose "Select from file", and choose a sample dashboard (e.g. `samples/dashboard-<latest-date>.json`).

-If the database is empty, you can load one by opening Neo4j Browser at http://localhost:7474 (log in using details in docker compose file).
-Copy the content in samples/sample-data-updated.cypher and paste it into the query box of the Neo4j browser, then execute the query.
-The name/type of the object file added in Minio needs to correspond to the endpoint/type properties of the static node.

 ## User Guide for NeoDash

 NeoDash comes with built-in examples of dashboards and reports.
 For more details on the types of reports and how to customize them, see the [User Guide](
 https://neo4j.com/labs/neodash/2.2/user-guide/).

-## Publish Dashboards

-After building a dashboard, you can chose to deploy a read-only, standalone instance for users.
-See [Publishing](https://neo4j.com/labs/neodash/2.2/user-guide/publishing/) for more on publishing dashboards.

 ## Questions / Suggestions